makbn/docker_basics_tutorial/README.md

 ### Docker on WIndows

->  In Docker for Windows does each container run in separate VM?
+>  Does each container run in separate VM in Docker for Windows ?

 > There are two types of Windows containers...
 Windows Containers & Hyper-V Containers.
 Windows Containers work the same way you know Linux based containers work... one or more in a host where the host can be a VM.
 Hyper-V containers are different though in that they run a single container within a tiny Hyper-V VM.
 >
-> We (not me) interviewed the guy who owns the Windows Container story for Microsoft recently on our podcast if you're interested in learning not only more about this, but where they are going & helping.
-I found it fascinating how much an old engineering team like Windows is contributing to an open source project!
+> We (not me) interviewed the guy who owns the Windows Container story for Microsoft recently on our podcast if you're interested in learning not only more about this but where they are going & helping.
+I found it fascinating how much an old engineering team like Windows is contributing to an open-source project!
 >
 > [http://www.microsoftcloudshow.com/podcast/Episodes/137-windows-containers-are-coming-talking-to-taylor-brown-about-the-container-wave-coming-to-the-microsoft-world480](http://www.microsoftcloudshow.com/podcast/Episodes/137-windows-containers-are-coming-talking-to-taylor-brown-about-the-container-wave-coming-to-the-microsoft-world)